Living & Housing

 - Superb quality of life featuring outstanding weather, excellent schools, recreation and cultural activities, award-winning parks, very low crime rate, and centralized access to all of Northern California

 - Leading edge research facilities nearby including Stanford University, University of California at Berkeley, Sandia National Laboratories, Lockheed Missiles & Space, NASA Ames Research Center, Moffett Field Museum, Onizuka Air Force Station and Satellite Tracking Facility, San Jose State University, and Santa Clara University

 - The men and women of Sunnyvale Department of Public Safety have earned a well- deserved national reputation for professionalism and dedication to community service, enjoying a 95% citizen satisfaction rating for police and fire services

 COST OF LIVING

-Sunnyvale is located in Santa Clara County, about 10 miles west of San Jose and 50 miles south of San Francisco .
+Sunnyvale is located in Santa Clara County, about 10 miles west of San Jose and 50 miles south of San Francisco.
 Sunnyvale has a scenic setting nestled within the hustle-and-bustle of Silicon Valley, all the while providing some of the most affordable housing this region has to offer.
-Apartments abound; rents range from $450 to $1,000+.
+Apartments abound; rents range from $750 to $1,000+ for a room, rents start at 1500+ for a studio apartment.
 Its residential areas are clean and pleasant, and housing prices are moderate.
 With more than 13 city parks, Sunnyvale is a wonderful place to live.